Steve-O: After Jackass (2004–2007)

-After Jackass ended, he co-starred with Chris Pontius on MTV's Wildboyz, which lasted four seasons from 2003 until 2006.
+After Jackass ended, Steve-O co-starred with Chris Pontius on MTV's Wildboyz, which lasted four seasons from 2003 until 2006.
 The two performed stunts and acts with animals, often putting themselves in situations for which they were not trained.

-In mid-2005, he became the spokesperson for the Sneaux brand of footwear.
-Television commercials promoting the shoe company include such acts as Steve-O jumping into garbage, getting his foot bitten by an alligator (simulated) and drinking rotten milk.
-His slogan is "They're darn good shoes."
+In 2005, he became the spokesperson for the Sneaux brand of footwear.
+Television commercials promoting the shoe company included such acts as Steve-O jumping into garbage, getting his foot bitten by an alligator (simulated) and drinking rotten milk.

-On March 27, 2006, he and Jackass co-star Chris Pontius visited The Dean Blundell Show, a morning show on Toronto radio station CFNY (102.1 The Edge), to promote their "Don't Try This at Home" tour.
+On March 27, 2006, he and Jackass co-star Chris Pontius visited The Dean Blundell Show, a morning show on Toronto radio station CFNY (102.1 The Edge), to promote their Don't Try This at Home tour.
 He urinated on the floor and performed a stunt called "Unwrapping the Mummy" all in front of a live studio audience.
 Hosts Dean Blundell, Jason Barr, and Todd Shapiro were suspended for the week following the appearance, after many complaints.
 In April 2006, Steve-O later sued manager Nick Dunlap and attorney Jason Berk, accusing them of lying to him to fund their lavish lifestyles.

 On July 18, 2006, Steve-O became a late contestant on the British reality show Love Island broadcast on ITV from Fiji in an effort to boost ratings.
 Despite stating he had stopped drinking, he asked for beer while on the show.
-On July 19, 2006 he abruptly left Love Island because he was not allowed the beer which he had requested.
+On July 19, 2006, he abruptly left Love Island because he was not allowed the beer which he had requested.

 In November 2006, he went on a drug binge after being misdiagnosed with cardiomyopathy, a serious heart condition.
 He was later examined by heart specialists who concluded he was in good health.

 In 2007, Steve-O starred in his own television show called Dr. Steve-O on the USA Network.
 In the show, he helped make his guests cool and "de-wussify" them.
 That same year he appeared in Jackass 2.5, which mainly consisted of material that did not appear in the second Jackass movie.
 Additionally, he appeared with some Jackass alumni in National Lampoon's TV: The Movie.

-On February 25, 2008, he appeared on The Howard Stern Show with Howard Stern, Robin Quivers and Artie Lange on Sirius Satellite Radio to promote his upcoming rap album Hard As a Rock.
+On February 25, 2008, he appeared on The Howard Stern Show with Howard Stern, Robin Quivers and Artie Lange on Sirius Satellite Radio to promote his upcoming rap album Hard as a Rock.
 Another mix-CD released by Steve-O is called The Dumbest Asshole in Hip Hop.

 Psychiatric problems and rehab (2008)

 On February 23, 2008, Steve-O joined the rest of the Jackass crew for the Jackass MTV 24 Hour Takeover, which promoted JackassWorld.com.
-He participated in several stunts, and even debuted his rap music video which was executive produced by recording artist D-Jukes, leading to Mike Judge bringing back the duo of Beavis and Butt-head for the first time in years to criticize it.
-During the live broadcast Steve-O was kicked out of MTV studios on the request of executives for his behavior and intoxication.
+He participated in several stunts, and even debuted his rap music video which was executive produced by recording artist D-Jukes, leading to Mike Judge bringing back the duo of Beavis and Butt-Head for the first time in years to criticize it.
+During the live broadcast, Steve-O was kicked out of MTV studios on the request of executives for his behavior and intoxication.